 To start a vanpool, locate the right contact at your organization.
 This person might be in the Human Resources Department or in upper management.
 It is important to find this person because it will determine if there is access to employee zip code information to provide ride match possibilities.

 Next, determine if an organization offers a $260/month pre-tax or subsidized transit benefit.
 Either type of benefit can be used for a vanpool andmore people are likely to join if the cost is beneficial to them.

-Through Arlington Transportation Partners’ Vanpool Connect program, commuters maybe be eligible to receive $50 subsidy for the first six months of a new vanpool in additional to $260 pre-tax or subsidized benefit.
+Through Arlington Transportation Partners’ Vanpool Connect program, commuters maybe be eligible to receive $260 pre-tax or subsidized benefit.
 Riders can also earn rewards through rider referrals.